sa-mw-dach/ocp-on-kvm/README.md

 From [@elajoie](https://github.com/elajoie) - derived from practical field work.

 ### TO DO/WIP
+Contributions welcome!

   * Make RHEL DVD iso file placement configurable.
+(Unfortunately it doesn't seem possible automating the download).
   * Make a pre-check of your configuration.